YukkuriC/HexParseMod/README.md

 - `/hexParse donate [amount]`: donate custom amount of media to the nature.
 Pay if you feel guilty using this mod ::)
 - `/hexParse lehmer [...nums]`: calculate lehmer code for given permutation (from ascending, e.g. `0 1 2 3 4`); input
   should be separated with space.
-- `/hexParse share`: (experimental) same as above but broadcasts iota's raw content and click-copy-able parsed code to every player in the server.
+- `/hexParse share`: (experimental) same as `read` but broadcasts iota's raw content and click-copy-able parsed code to every player in the server.
+- `/hexParse read_hexbug`: same as `read` but translates the result to the format used by discord HexBug's `/patterns hex` command. _note: non-pattern constants and some old registry names still need to be handled manually_

 ### OP-only commands